TPitchers/Swift101/README.md

 ### Default values

 Often when you have an optional value you just want to use a default value if it's nil.
-To avoid unwrapping just to see if a default value swift allows you to do `nil coalesing`
+To avoid unwrapping just to see if a default value swift allows you to do `nil coalescing`

 ``` swift
 let nonOptionalVariable = optionalVariable ??
 "Default variable"